madsci1016/SMAVenusDriver/README.md

 Page 53, Section 6.4.2 Connecting the Data Cable of the Lithium-Ion Batteries details where to connect the RJ45 CAN cable

 #### CAN Adapter
 The SMA SI use the CAN bus to communicate between master/slave and other devices.
 In order to participate on the CAN bus, you must have a CAN adapter.
 The tested CAN adapter is the open source USB CANable device (https://canable.io/).
 Either version from https://store.protofusion.org/ will work.
 The firmware installed from ProtoFusion store is slcan, which emmulates a tty serial device.
 This project supports the "candlelight" FW by default, which will require a FW flash to the canable device.
-See: https://github.com/jaedog/SMAVenusDriver/wiki/Canable-Firmware.
+To flash your adapter, follow the directions here: https://canable.io/getting-started.html#flashing-new-firmware Use the ST DFU tool if you are on Windows.
+For more info, see: https://github.com/jaedog/SMAVenusDriver/wiki/Canable-Firmware.

 ##### CAN Pinouts
 The SMA SI uses an RJ45 connector for its CAN Bus interface.